ttp0513/WebDevelopment/FrontEnd/100days-of-code/day-015-JS-DOM/journal-15.md

 # 📘 Day 15 Journal – JavaScript - API and DOM

 ## ✅ What I Did Today
+Today I spent time diving deeper into how JavaScript interacts with HTML through the DOM.
+It’s starting to click, the DOM isn’t just a concept, it’s a living tree of nodes that I can actually manipulate.
+I learned how to use querySelectorAll() to grab descendant elements, and how the DOM Tree helps visualize the structure of nested tags and relationships.

+Working with the DOM API felt empowering.
+I practiced creating new elements with createElement(), and updating content using innerText, textContent, and innerHTML.
+It was cool to see how each method behaves slightly differently depending on what I’m trying to change.
+I also explored how to add or remove nodes using appendChild() and removeChild(), and how to modify attributes with setAttribute().

+It reminded me that even though I’m still building my confidence, I’m learning how to control the browser, not just read it.
+That’s a big shift.
+I’m starting to see how this connects to real-world web development, and it makes me excited to keep going.

 ## API
 ### Definition